 Blanemore Forest Archaeological Walk & Wild Camping

-Only recently discovered, Blanemore Forest is a treasure chest packed with historical secrets.
+Blanemore Forest is a treasure chest packed with historical secrets.
 Underneath the bog-lands of North Mayo, 6,000 years of historically importance was uncovered, sacred tombs, mysterious standing stones and field walls to name a few.
 The walk was reopened in July 2023, after receiving substantial upgrades to the trails and seating areas following forestry operations.
 It is now fully buggy and bike friendly and is also accessible for wheelchairs, although due to the surface care must be taken as it is very bumpy in places.

 Take a deep breath , inhale the history and see the sites of where your ancestors once walked.
 Don’t just experience North Mayo – be a part of it!

 Saints & Sinners History Tour

 The unique Saints and Sinners Tour is a self-guide smartphone app, which guides visitors around fourteen wonderful heritage sites in Moygownagh, similar to the Blanemore Forest Walk guide launched a few years ago.
 With GPS enabled guidance, used with text, audio and video information for each site, the tour breathes new life into poignant survivors of our local history, in and around the village of Moygownagh.

 The Saints & Sinners Tour makes for a lovely day hike.
 We recommend you stop off at Mitchell’s of Moygownagh afterwards for supplies or perhaps a pint to refresh yourself!

-The tour is also now available as a virtual guide, with audio commentary, videos and guide book text, via their website.
+The tour is also now available as a virtual guide, with audio commentary, videos and guide book text, via their website HERE.
 So you can visit Moygownagh in your bedroom (or wherever you use your laptop!).

 Carn Tower and Castle